-Our root canal dentists will first want to take x-rays of your teeth to determine how deep your cavity runs and whether surrounding bone has been infected.
-While your teeth may appear perfectly healthy on the surface, the inside of your tooth may be telling a different story.
+First, our root canal dentists will need to take X-rays of your teeth to determine how deep your cavity runs and whether the infection has spread to surrounding bone tissue.
+While your teeth may appear perfectly healthy on the surface, the inside of your tooth may tell a different story.

-Once the inside of your tooth is clean, one of our dentists will seal it.
+Once the inside of your tooth is clean, our dentists will seal it.
 Depending on your circumstances, this can be done the same day or during a later visit to our office.

 Teeth are often fragile after a root canal and filling.
 Our dentists may decide you need a dental crown to restore your tooth to its natural appearance and strength.